PMunch/protobuf-nim/README.rst

 message, along with types to hold the data in your Nim program.
 The data types are intended to be as close as possible to what you would normally use in Nim, making it feel very natural to use these types in your program in contrast to some protobuf implementations.
+Protobuf 3 however has all fields as optional fields, this means that the types generated have a little bit of special sauce going on behind the scenes.
+This will be explained in a later section.
 The entire read/write structure is built on top of the Stream interface from the ``streams`` module, meaning it can be used directly with anything that uses streams.

 Example
 -------